Summary

 Where Can I Find Standard Key Attributes?

-You can find these Key Attributes in the Configuration > Attributes Section.
+You can find these Key Attributes in Configuration > Attributes page:

-Step 1: Hover your mouse over 'Configuration' and click 'Attributes'.
+Step 1: Hover your mouse over Configuration Icon and select Attributes.

 How Do I Add More Key Attributes?

-Step 1: Hover your mouse over Configuration and click Attributes.
+Step 1: Hover your mouse over Configuration Icon and select 'Attributes'.

-Step 2: Filter the Name grid-column to see if the attribute already exists.
+Step 2: Filter the Name column to see if the attribute already exists.

-- If so, click the blue edit gear next to the attribute and skip to Step 8.
+- If so, click the blue edit icon next to the attribute and skip to Step 8.

 - If not, proceed with the next step.